wasmvision/wasmvision-sdk/docs/imports.md

 #### <a id="method_frame_store_get"></a>`[method]frame-store.get: func`

-Get the value associated with the specified `key`
+Get the value associated with the specified `key` for the specific frame.

 Returns `ok(none)` if the key does not exist.